Our Team

 [email protected]

 I am Skye McIntyre, the founder and leader of SkyeHelps.
 I am learning, growing, and changing everyday.
 The struggles I have endured and the education I have earned combine to make me a very patient, present, and helpful therapist.
+I currently focus on trauma therapy and clinical supervision.

 My experiences are an important part of my education.
 They shaped me as much or more than any of the formal training I completed, and I believe that the lessons I learned are worth sharing.
 I learned to listen, I learned compassion and gratitude, and I learned to persevere.
 I experienced depression, anxiety, and PTSD.
 I still do.
 I learned to love deeper, live better, and control my intent.
 But most of all, I learned to grow!